OmriKaduri/MAPF-Classification/README.md

 ## Classification - who is the best MAPF for the job? ##
 In order to find which is the best MAPF algorithm for every task, we trained an XGBoost and a VGG16-based classifiers and regressors.
 The data & notebooks for training can be found under `classification` directory.

+### Detailed explanation of the best algorithm classification can be foune [here](https://github.com/OmriKaduri/MAPF-Classification/tree/master/classification/src) ###

 ## Currently implemented Solvers ##
 1. AStar and it's variations (Operator Decompsition, PartialExpansion, Independence Detection)